 A trip to Amsterdam isn't complete without a trip along the city's canals.
-We booked with Grey Line, which you can board from Damrak (near Amsterdam Centraal), however there's plenty of providers offering tours around the station, catering for all budgets and desired routes.
+We booked with Grey Line, which you can board from Damrak (near Amsterdam Centraal), however there are plenty of providers offering tours around the station, catering for all budgets and desired routes.
 Our tour lasted an hour and took us all around the city, with earphones for the audio commentary included.

 Our top tip would be to get a seat near a window as it can get pretty hot inside the boats, particularly in summer.